-- any incident, 24 hours a day, 7 days a week: Public Safety, 860.768.7985 - incidents involving students, visitors and third parties: university title IX coordinator for Students, Visitors, and third parties: Susan Fitzgerald, Office of the President, fitzgeral@hartford.edu, 860.768.4011 - incidents involving Faculty and Staff: the deputy title IX coordinator for Faculty and Staff: Lisa Belanger-Buoniconti, Human Resource Development, belanger@hartford.edu, 860.768.4156 - any incident which is not ongoing or require immediate reaction to avoid the risk of harm to one or more persons: A person may report a potential violation of Title IX by calling the Whistleblower Hotline/Confidential Telephone Reporting Line: 860.242.0138.
+- any incident, 24 hours a day, 7 days a week: Public Safety, 860.768.7985 - incidents involving students, visitors and third parties: University Title IX coordinator for Students, Visitors, and Third parties: Rayna Dyton-White, Office of the President, dytonwhit@hartford.edu, 860.768.4281 - incidents involving Faculty and Staff: the Deputy Title IX coordinator for Faculty and Staff: Lisa Belanger-Buoniconti, Human Resource Development, belanger@hartford.edu, 860.768.4156 - any incident which is not ongoing or require immediate reaction to avoid the risk of harm to one or more persons: A person may report a potential violation of Title IX by calling the Whistleblower Hotline/Confidential Telephone Reporting Line: 860.242.0138.
 Issues raised to the Whistleblower Hotline are taken seriously and will be researched and evaluated for appropriate follow up.
 However, because the Whistleblower Hotline is NOT monitored continuously, and calls to the Whistleblower Hotline will not be forwarded to Public Safety or law enforcement personnel, incidents that are ongoing or require immediate reaction to prevent harm to one or more persons should not be reported on the Hotline: instead, Public Safety, local law enforcement or x911 should be called immediately.
 Further information on the Whistleblower Hotline can be found at http://hartford.edu/HRD/files/pdf-new/2014%20Website/Whistle%20Blower%20Hotline%20 2013.pdf.